24.3 Test Organization

 directory cannot directly call functions within src/main.rs

-because a binary doesn’t produce a linkable artifact in the same way a library does.
+because a binary doesn’t produce a linkable artifact in the same way a library does that other crates can depend on for testing.

-The recommended approach for testing binary applications is to structure the project as a workspace member or adopt a library/binary hybrid pattern:
+The recommended approach for testing binary applications is to structure the project with a library component:

 - Extract the core logic from